Government re-constitutes Cabinet committees, check the full list

 - Amit Shah, Minister of Home Affairs.

-- Nitin Jairam Gadkari,.
-Minister of Road Transport & Highways, Minister of Micro.
-Small and Medium Enterprises
+- Nitin Jairam Gadkari, Minister of Road Transport & Highways; Minister of Micro Small and Medium Enterprises.

 - Nirmala Sitharaman, Minister of Finance & Corporate Affairs.